 This type of system runs off your domestic electricity supply.
 There are two main types available: systems formed from loose wires laid beneath the floor surface, or those that have been embedded into a mesh mat.
 Both solutions can be laid onto the existing substrate to warm the floor surface above.

 On the plus side, an electric system will warm up quicker than a water-based arrangement.
-Making it ideal for areas like bathrooms where a speedy response time is desirable.
+Making it ideal for areas like adding underfloor heating in bathrooms, where a speedy response time is desirable.
 Plus, the wiring is thin and easy to fit, resulting in little height build up to your floors.

 'Electric systems are also preferable if you’re fitting the heating in just one or two small rooms, as they are quick, easy and cheap to install,' says Luciana from Uponor.
 The ease of installation also makes dry UFH a smart choice if you want to add one room onto an existing UFH arrangement, or if you want to fit it on a DIY basis.
 For example, sticky mat systems that come with system controls and a detailed installation manual are well within the capabilities of a competent DIYer.